 Then your method, minimum_list in the example above, will be passed a list.
-This is done by argc (short) and argv (Atom ). argc is the number of Atoms and argv points to the first Atom in the array.
+This is done by argc (short) and argv (t_atom ). argc is the number of Atoms and argv points to the first Atom in the array.
 Here is an example:

 '''

-void minimum list(Minimum x, Symbol s, short argc, Atom argv)
+void minimum list(Minimum x, Symbol s, short argc, t atom argv)

 '''